|Forums Members Calendar Chat||Like Us! View New Forum Content Forum Search|

 C6 Bends the wrist back (extension), and externally rotates the arm (supinates).

-C7 Straightens the elbow and wrist (triceps and wrist extensors); pronates wrist.
+C7 Straightens the elbow and wrist (triceps and wrist flexors) straightens fingers, pronates wrist.

 C8 Bends the fingers (flexion).